AshFoster/foodie-favourites/README.md

 ### Strategy

-This website is aimed at people who would like to share their favourite restaurants with others, and/ or people who would like to discover some new restaurants.
+This website is aimed at people who would like to share their favourite restaurants with others, and/or people who would like to discover some new restaurants.
 Therefore the age range aimed for is quite wide, essentially anyone who is able to enjoy a nice meal out.

 In a very broad sense, there are 3 types of users the website will have: site admins, registered users and non-registered users.
 For this reason, the epics and user stories have been categorised in this way.